docleaf-labs/docleaf/README.md

 .. doxygengroup:: group_name
 ```

+All directives take a `:project:` option to specify the project to use from your `conf.py` if you don't want to use
+the default project.

 ### Settings

 - `docleaf_projects`

-  A Python dictionary mapping each project name to the folder where its Doxygen XML output is stored.
+  A Python dictionary mapping each project name to the folders where its source code and Doxygen XML output are stored.

 - `docleaf_default_project`